Sm Head 05

 Cause

 One of the functions of the Spleen in traditional Chinese medicine is to govern the water metabolism.
-It is in charge of the separation, transportation, and movement of fluids.
-If the Spleen is deficient it cannot sufficiently transport fluids, which eventually will lead to accumulation of "dampness" or "internal dampness”.
+It is in charge of the separation, transportation, and movement of fluids(1)(2).
+If the Spleen is deficient it cannot sufficiently transport fluids, which eventually will lead to accumulation of "internal dampness”.

 In Five Elements theory the Spleen belongs to element Earth and the Lung belongs to element Metal.
 Metal is contained in earth thus Earth element “generates” Metal element.
-Since the Spleen belongs to Earth and the Lung belongs to Metal the Spleen is in a “generating relationship” with the Lung.
-This means that if the Spleen is chronically imbalanced the Lung will become imbalanced as well.
+Since the Spleen belongs to element Earth and the Lung belongs to element Metal the Spleen is in a “generating relationship” with the Lung.
+This means that if the Spleen is chronically imbalanced the Lung will become imbalanced as well with the Spleen transferring its disharmony onto the Lung.
+Phlegm in the Lung can be viewed as "condensed" dampness transferred from the Spleen.

 There are two types of phlegm – "cold phlegm" and "hot phlegm".
-"Cold phlegm" may be caused by over-consumption of oily, greasy and "cold foods" (foods consumed straight out of the refrigerator as well as all raw foods).
+Beside the above cause "cold phlegm" may be also caused by over-consumption of oily, greasy and "cold foods" (foods consumed straight out of the refrigerator as well as all raw foods).
 "Hot phlegm" may be caused by over-consumption of oily, greasy and "hot foods" (spicy foods, alcohol).

 Living in a damp environment may also lead to the accumulation of "internal dampness" which may develop into "phlegm in the Lung".